Moyne/computationalIntelligence_2022_s301247/lab1/README.md

 ### ****PROPOSED SOLUTION FOR THE SET COVERING PROBLEM**** ###
 ***s301247@studenti.polito.it Mohamed Amine Hamdi***

+#### *note: states visited are counted as all the elements added to the frontier, not the ones popped from it*

 This solution is a mix between a beam search, A* and best first algorithms.

 The code alone can be found in ***set_covering_solution.py***

 This is because to keep track of states to visit next we have a priority queue where optimal states are favorited because the priority function calculates the amount of elements seen and take the unary minus of it and add it to the size of the state, so if a state is optimal it will have priority function 0 and will get chosen as the first candidate, so we aren't going breadth first because if a state is horrible we may never reach the point where the priority queue pops it.

-After this point I chose a metric of where to stop at each level, this is done because otherwise the problem will explode too much space wise, so to contain it I chose the ***metric*** (0,2,5,10,15,...,etc.), this metric is used so if a state gets a priority of 20 and it is on the third level of the tree we will cut it immediately knowing this solution doesn't provide any good and we save some precious memory.
+After this point I chose a metric of where to stop at each level, this is done because otherwise the problem will explode too much space wise, so to contain it I chose the ***metric*** (0,2,5,10,15,...,etc.), this metric is used so if a state gets a priority of 20 and it is on the third level of the tree we will cut it immediately because 20>METRIC[3] so 20>10, knowing this we can guarantee with a really really high confidence that continuing with that state and expanding it wouldn't generate a good solution, so instead we only expand states that are in the range of our metric, this mechanism let us save a lot of precious memory and generate with a good confidence a solution that we can say is optimal in a reasonable amount of time also for big Ns(20 mins for N=50 getting the optimal weight 65) and keeping the memory down without exploding it.

 The metric seems to be working not too badly but for sure it could be better, I chose this starting testing other solutions(can be checked on the last part of this notebook or in ***other_solutions.py***) and noticing how the optimal solution was growing, so for example the optimal solution with ***N=20*** had weight ***23*** while for ***N=40*** it had weight ***54***, so I tried to approximize how much loss for each level we have usually before finding the optimal solution, obviously this metric works better in some cases than others but for my testing it can generate the optimal solution without exploding in space too much.